dvasilad/TravelCompanyEshop/README.md

 ## Setup

-1. Clone the project in IntelliJ, using https://github.com/dvasilad/TravelCompanyEshop.git
+1. Clone the project in IntelliJ, using https://github.com/dvasilad/TravelCompanyEshop.git.
-2. Use JDK 23.
+2. The project use JDK 23.